ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 We encourage you to read the report yourself, however, there are two main take aways.

-1. There are multiple serious bug in the Vyper compiler.
+1. There are multiple serious bugs in the Vyper compiler.
 2. The codebase has a sufficiently high level of technical debt that it's unlikely these issues can be resolved quickly.

 The existing maintainers of the python based Vyper compiler are intent on